mongodb/specifications/source/auth/auth.rst

 callback is given, it will be called as usual.
 Otherwise the request callback will be called.

+If the command fails and callbacks are in use, the driver MUST clear the cache value and attempt to authenticate more time from ``OIDCMechanismClientStep1``.
+In this case the identity provider may have been reconfigured, and a new ``OIDCMechanismServerStep1`` is required.

 -------------------------
 Connection String Options
 -------------------------